 Vinyl stores its files in vinyl\dir, and creates a folder for each database space.
 Dump and compaction processes are append-only and create new files.
-Old files are garbage collected after each checkpoint.
+The Tarantool garbage collector may remove old files after each checkpoint.

 To take a mixed backup: